sylvainbx/rust-book-fr/FRENCH/src/ch17-01-what-is-oo.md

 ### Encapsulation that Hides Implementation Details
 -->

-### L'encapsulation qui cache les détails d'implémentation
+### L'encapsulation qui masque les détails d'implémentation

 <!--
 Another aspect commonly associated with OOP is the idea of *encapsulation*,